troydeville/Unified-Quantized-Aether-Theory/README.md

 # Unified Quantized Aether Theory (UQAT)

+The **Unified Quantized Aether Theory (UQAT)** redefines space as an **Active Medium** filled with quantized energy, aiming to unify electromagnetism, gravity, and nuclear forces through an interconnected framework of fundamental constants.
+Inspired by concepts from Tesla’s Dynamic Theory of Gravity, UQAT suggests that space is an energy-filled, resonant medium, facilitating all interactions.

+## Key Findings

+- **Emergence of Gravity**: Gravity is modeled as an emergent effect based on Aether properties, rather than an isolated force.
+- **Fine Structure Constant as a Bridge**: The fine structure constant $( \alpha )$ appears as a recurring element, linking various forces within the Active Medium.
+- **Gravitational Constant Derivation**: $( G )$ is expressed in terms of gravitational coupling and spatial properties of the Aether.

+## Repository Structure

+- **docs/**: Core theory documents, definitions, and theoretical interpretations.
+- **derivations/**: Detailed mathematical derivations of expressions used in UQAT.
+- **journal/**: Ongoing research notes and ideas related to UQAT.
+- **examples/**: Example calculations applying UQAT principles to real-world cases.

+## Contact and Contributions

+Feel free to contribute by opening discussions, raising issues, or submitting pull requests.
+This theory is a work in progress, and input is welcome.

+---

 ## Overview

 The **Unified Quantized Aether Theory (UQAT)** redefines the universe as a structured, quantized aether, an active medium permeated by fundamental constants that govern mass, charge, gravity, and space itself.
 Unlike traditional physics, which often treats space as a vacuum, **UQAT** proposes a dynamic aether with exact, intrinsic values that shape every interaction within it.
 This approach challenges established concepts, positioning **UQAT** as a new paradigm for understanding and unifying fundamental forces.